katewhee/networking-course/_labs/nibbletorrent-peer.md

 3. Request pieces of the file from the peer.

-You need to be able to support up to 5 concurrent connections with different peers, requesting different parts of of the file.
+You need to be able to support up to **5 concurrent connections with different peers**, requesting different parts of of the file.
 Here is a diagram to roughly outline the algorithm for connecting to peers and requesting pieces of the file:

 <figure class="image mx-auto" style="max-width: 500px">
   <img src="{% link assets/nibble_torrent_request_algorithm.png %}" alt="NibbleTorrent Request Algorithm">